akwasnik/DockerComposeExamples/README.md

-# Full Stack Docker Compose Project
+# DOCKER COMPOSE EXAMPLE APPS

 This repository contains three applications, each using Docker Compose to run services.
 These applications are simple and serve as a learning tool for Docker, Node.js, Flask, Redis, PostgreSQL, and full-stack development.